 In microfluidics, “smaller” usually translates to “costlier”.

-Presently the technologies below is used for the fabrication of Microfluidic parts.
-Here we do not intent to have in depth description of each of these technologies, but we give a usefully overview of their strength and weakness for the manufacture of parts for microfluidic chips and devices.
+Presently the technologies below are used for the fabrication of Microfluidic parts.
+Here we do not intent to have in depth description of each of these technologies, but we give a useful overview of their strength and weakness for the manufacture of parts for microfluidic chips and devices.

 Injection Molding is normally the first choice when large volume fabrication of microfluidics is needed.
 The most important thing to remember here is that the features must be designed to be reliably and cheaply produced by injection molding.
 Injection molding tools are usually expensive in the order of few to tens of thousands of dollars.
 An improper design could quickly wear the tool down and add to the fabrication cost significantly.
 For example a complex mold could become a “reject” beyond repair by breaking a few pillars in the mold.
 There are several other factors here that is outside of the scope of this page.